Untested Evidence in Sexual Assault Cases

 NIJ also published a special report in response to the recent discoveries of thousands of untested SAKs in police evidence rooms nationwide.
 The Road Ahead: Unanalyzed Evidence in Sexual Assault Cases (pdf, 29 pages) explores a wide range of issues, including how untested SAKs affects various stakeholders in the nation's criminal justice system: the police and crime laboratories; the courts; victim service agencies; policymakers at the federal, state and local levels; and the victims.

-In 2011, NIJ awarded competitive "action-research: grants to Wayne County (Detroit) and Houston to study the issue of untested sexual assault evidence.
+In 2011, NIJ awarded competitive "action-research" grants to Wayne County (Detroit) and Houston to study the issue of untested sexual assault evidence.
 The NIJ-funded teams in both jurisdictions include researchers; sexual assault forensic examiners; and representatives from the police departments, crime labs, prosecutor's offices, and community-based victim services organizations.
 One of the primary goals of these projects is to produce transportable lessons and strategies to help other jurisdictions that discover untested SAKs in their property rooms.

 One of the Detroit team's goals in the first phase was to get an accurate count of how many SAKs in police custody were, in fact, untested.
 The team determined that 8,505 kits from alleged sexual assaults that had occurred as of November 1, 2009, were untested.

 A second goal in phase 1 of the project was to examine why the problem of untested SAKs in police storage had developed.
 Based on an analysis of 20 years of archival public and internal records — and on in-depth interviews with key stakeholders from all multidisciplinary groups — the researchers on the Detroit team identified a number of reasons so many kits had not been sent to the crime lab for testing.
-In essence, they said, these can be regarded as "risk factors" that led to such a large number of untested SAKs:

 Currently, the Detroit team is developing victim notification protocols and looking at a sample of approximately 2,000 previously untested SAKs.
 Four hundred of these kits were part of another project funded by the Office on Violence Against Women, and Detroit officials have identified other funding sources to test 1,600 kits: 200 will be tested using 2009 DNA Backlog Reduction Program funds from NIJ; 600 using 2011 DNA Backlog Reduction Program funds; and 800 using an NIJ grant to Marshall University in West Virginia.
-To date, 200 kits in the NIJ action-research project have been sent to the Michigan State Police, who will outsource the kits to a private laboratory for testing.
-The Detroit team is currently identifying SAKs that will be tested by Marshall University.

 The researchers on the Houston action-research team conducted nearly 150 interviews of law enforcement investigators, prosecutors, laboratory analysts, sexual assault nurse examiners, victim advocates and victims in the first phase of the project.
 Meanwhile, as part of a move to a new evidence-storage facility, the Houston Police Department was performing an internal audit of all SAKs in the climate-controlled evidence storage and in the freezer.
 The audit revealed that there were fewer untested SAKs than previously believed and that the lab had already screened more than half of the kits.